5 Recruiting And Onboarding Tips To Improve Retention

 Sick of having a high employee turnover rate?
 You’ve tried the great salary package, the ongoing support, and the amazing staff benefits.
 But still – nada!
 People keep joining and waving your office goodbye before the rest of your team can even get to know their name!
 Okay, that may be a little bit of an exaggeration but the point is – you’ve done everything you can in terms of employee benefits but still have a high turnover rate.
 There’s a high chance that this may be because you aren’t getting the right employees to BEGIN with i.e. the way you are recruiting.
-Here are 5 Recruiting tips to help you hire & onboard the right candidates for optimal employee retention!
+Here are 5 Recruiting tips to help you hire & onboard the right candidates for optimal employee retention and minimal employee turnover!

 Tip # 1 – HR & The Managers Have to Collaborate well

 Both HR & the Managers have to collaborate and work well throughout the Recruitment and the onboarding process.

 Some managers have what it takes to sell the job to candidates as well as closing the deal i.e. making them accept the offer and sign the contract.
 But some need help!
 They’re awesome at what they do but either don’t have the time, don’t have the personality, skills to do recruitment or a combination of both.

 So HR needs to be flexible in their approach to what support a particular manager has and so their process and the technology linking the two needs to be flexible too.

 Tip # 2 – Good Buddying Program Is Key To Onboarding